HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/traditional/install_upgrade_plan_supported_paths/Install_upgrade_customers_Portal_85_Java_SDK7.md

 1. Add the HCL Portal 9.5 repositories to IIM.

-    In this case, we are using the Enable offering so need the following repo: Server and Enable.
+    In this case, we are using the Enable offering so you need the following repo: Server and Enable.

     For the other offerings, this is what you need for each: